 Google defines well-being as ‘The state of being comfortable, healthy, and happy.’

 Developers have a lot on their plates.
 From coding and maintaining software systems to testing them at various stages, they are usually busy with day-to-day activities.
+A high workload can often lead to feeling overwhelmed, which negatively impacts both psychological well-being and overall productivity.

 It can cause burnout that further impacts their productivity and performance level.
 As a result, it can hinder the stages of the software development life cycle.
 The lack of motivation and creativity obstructs the planning process which directly affects the quality of the coding process.
 As a result, more errors delay the product to the end-user.
+Maintaining a healthy work life balance is essential to prevent burnout and support sustained performance.
+Companies should ensure that developers use their vacation days to prevent exhaustion and burnout.

 Burnout is also one of the major factors in high turnover rates in the workplace.